 Originally published in 1859, The Rev. J. W. Loguen chronicles the remarkable life of a tireless young man and a passionate activist.
 The narrative recounts Loguen’s early life in slavery, his escape to the North, and his successful career as a minister and abolitionist in New York and Canada.
 Given the text’s third-person narration and novelistic style, scholars have long debated its authorship.
 In this edition, Williamson uncovers new research to support Loguen as the author, providing essential biographical information and buttressing the significance of his life and writing.
 The Rev. J. W. Loguen represents a fascinating literary hybrid, an experiment in voice and style that enlarges our understanding of the slave narrative.

-Jennifer A. Williamson is director of Gender Mainstreaming and Women’s Empowerment at ACDI/VOCA, a global development organization.
+Jennifer A. Williamson is vice president of Gender and Social Inclusion at ACDI/VOCA, a global development organization.
 She is the author of Twentieth-Century Sentimentalism: Narrative Appropriation in American Literature.